-In all personal injury cases, the amount of compensation you receive will be impacted by the degree of insight into an illness or injury you have; what the life expectancy is; and how the injury has impressed upon your physical abilities.
-For people in receipt of the higher end of brain injury compensation or head injury compensation, it is likely that there will be considerable effects on the senses and extreme physical limitations.
+In all personal injury cases, the amount of compensation you receive will be impacted will depend on the illness or injury you have; what the life expectancy is; and how the injury has impressed upon your physical abilities.
+For people in receipt of the higher end of brain injury compensation, there will likely be considerable effects on the senses and extreme physical limitations.

-Below are the ways in which compensation claims for brain injuries are classified (further information on compensation amounts likely to be achieved for brain injury are available via our brain injury compensation calculator):
+Below are the ways in which compensation claims for brain injuries are classified:

-- For minor brain and head injuries the amount you are likely to receive is from £1,575 up to £9,100; the variations within this bracket will depend on how severe your original injury was; how long it has taken you to recover and if you have any continuing symptoms.
-If you have had a full recovery within in a few weeks then the bottom end of the bracket is what you can expect to receive
+The variations within this bracket will depend on how severe your original injury was, how long it has taken you to recover and if you have any continuing symptoms.

-- If you suffer from established, epileptic Grand Mals then £71,850 up to £107,250 is granted in most cases.
-For Petit Mals you can expect from £39,150 up to £93,650.
-In all epileptic cases, it will be considered whether or not you suffer from attacks which are controlled by medication; how long you will need medication for; how having to take the medication impinges on your life and how your condition affects your working and social life
+(In all epileptic cases it will be considered whether or not you suffer from attacks which are controlled by medication, how long you need medication for, how having to take medication impinges on your life and how your condition affects your working and social life.)

 Making A Brain Injury Compensation Claim With First Personal Injury